vasugupta9/DeepLearningProjects/MultiThreadedVideoProcessing/Readme.md

-# Multi-threading in Python for Faster Video Processing
+# Faster Real-Time Video Processing using Multi-Threading in Python
 1. Add ...

 ## Programming language and libraries used